toddarcher/rackspace-how-to/content/cloud-servers/view-and-reset-your-api-key.md

 is used for universal authentication commands for all of your services.

 ### To view or reset your API key
+**Dedicated and My.rackspace.com Users**
+If you are accessing the Public Cloud Account through the Dedicated Portal wou **WILL NOT** have access to the OpenStack API as these federated users.
+You need to have a separate **CLOUD ONLY** username and profile created by the **Cloud Account Primary** or an authorized **Cloud Account Administrative** user.

 **Note:** When you reset your API key, any third-party applications are disconnected until you set the new API key in your application.
 If you are using